XiaoMi/pegasus-YCSB/README.md

 [`pegasus/conf/log4j.properties`](pegasus/conf/log4j.properties).

 Because `pegasus/conf` is added into classpath by default, so these configuration files will be found automatically.
-But You can also specify configuration file on the command line via `-p`, e.g.:
+Also You can specify configuration file on the command line via `-p`, e.g.:

     ./bin/ycsb load pegasus -s -P workloads/workload_pegasus \
         -p "pegasus.config=file://./pegasus/conf/pegasus.properties" > outputLoad.txt